A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - [Aldern's Servants](https://2e.aonprd.com/NPCs.aspx?ID=912) use the servants from the GMG
   - **Loot:**
     - 100sp reward from Aldern for rescuing him in the raid regardless of whether they accompany him on the boar hunt
+    - Aldern has a painting commissioned showing him and the heroes of Sandpoint in action against the goblins, which makes it look like he is part of tha party.
+He donates it to the Rusty Dragon to be hung in the lounge.

 ### Trouble at the Rusty Dragon (10-20xp, RP encounter)